anatman-xx/spring-zookeeper/README.md

 	c. add @ZkManage to bean
 	d. add @ZkValue to field

 Well, all done, now enjoy yourself.

-XML style
+XML style:
 ---
 The module create a customized PropertyPlaceholderConfigurer which load properties from Zookeeper.
 And also with properties changing in Zookeeper server, the module will trigger SpringFramework context reload.
 There're 2 ways to load the module when you use SpringFramework as application container

 	1. Bean Style
 		a. add jar to the classpath.
 		b. in your spring application context definition XML add following bean definition